BitCrackers/Il2CppTranslator/README.md

 # Examples
 A translator class must always have the translator attribute and implement the ITranslator interface.
+More information on how to structure your plugin can be found here https://github.com/OsOmE1/Il2CppTranslator/wiki/Structuring-your-plugin
 ```CS
 [Translator("YourClass")]
 class YourClass : ITranslator